org-trello/org-trello/README.md

 (add-hook 'org-trello-mode-hook (lambda () (org-trello/install-default-prefix-mode-keybinding "C-c x")))
 ```

+*Note* If org-trello was already running.
+You need to relaunch the mode (`M-x org-trello-mode` twice).

 ## 0.2.1 -> 0.2.2

 From the 0.2.2 version onward, we can assign people to card.